Depending on your usage of Flux, you may find it necessary to configure or tune the JVM to optimize your experience.

 To set the maximum amount of RAM memory that the JVM (including Flux) can use, set the Xmx parameter like:

-Memory settings are set by specify a number, followed by the 'm' character (indicating that the number is specified in MB).
+Memory settings are set by specifying a number, followed by the 'm' character (indicating that the number is specified in MB).
 Other acceptable values might be "-Xmx1024m" or "-Xmx2048m", for example.

 - For example, if your machine has 128 megabytes of physical memory, then the maximum heap size is 64 megabytes, and greater than or equal to 1 gigabyte of physical memory results in a maximum heap size of 256 megabytes.